 Australia Now and Migrant Nation are ideal subjects for international students, for students whose main area of study lies outside the humanities, and for students who wish to gain a broad understanding of the complex challenges facing Australia today.

 Dates: 25 June - 6 July 2018

 This subject introduces students to key social, political and environmental issues which are shaping contemporary Australia.
-The subject is responsive to current debates in Australia, and issues it covers include the arguments about social justice for Aborigines; immigration and asylum seekers; environmental concerns; social inequality; the relationships between men and women; Australia's identity and the impact of globalisation.
+The subject is responsive to current debates in Australia, and issues it covers include the arguments about social justice for Indigenous Australians; immigration and asylum seekers; environmental concerns; social inequality; the relationships between men and women; Australia's identity and the impact of globalisation.
 Lectures and tutorials draw on a range of materials including journal and newspaper articles, poetry and Australian films and documentaries.

 Dates: 9 July - 20 July 2018

 What does it mean to live in a nation that has been built on immigration?
 What histories, policies and attitudes underpin this experience?
 And what key issues, challenges and opportunities face Australia and other nations as a result?
 This subject encourages students to engage critically with the history of Australia as a migrant nation, both through a historical lens but including also a variety of disciplinary perspectives. to shape contemporary society.